This patient information is aimed at teaching a technique to reduce swelling, pain, joint stiffness and joint inflammation.

 When should it not be used?

-Contrast bathing should not be used if you have any open wounds or a cardiac condition.
+Contrast bathing should not be used if you have any open wounds, exposed k-wires, a current infection, a cardiac condition or high blood pressure.

-If you have reduced sensation/ability to detect temperatures please be careful when using warm water.
-Please check with your doctor before using if you have any conditions that affect your circulation, such as Raynaud’s.
+If you have reduced sensation/ability to detect temperatures, please be careful when using warm water and do not exceed the length of time advised in the water.
+Please check with your doctor before using if you have any conditions that affect your circulation such as Raynaud’s.

 Contrast bathing method